King's X: Inside Out era (2005–present)

 In 2005, King's X signed to InsideOut Music, the label that had previously released some of Tabor's side projects.
 The album Ogre Tones was released in September 2005 and was described by many as a return to a more "classic" King's X sound.
-It was produced by famed rock producer Michael Wagener (Dokken, Extreme, Stryper, White Lion, Skid Row) and recorded at Wageners Wire-World Studios in Nashville, Tennessee.
+It was produced by famed rock producer Michael Wagener (Dokken, Extreme, Stryper, White Lion, Skid Row) and recorded at Wageners WireWorld Studio in Nashville, Tennessee.
 The tour for Ogre Tones featured the band playing every song from the album during shows.

 King's X again worked with Michael Wagener on its second album for InsideOut Music titled XV, released in May 2008.
 They spent mid-2008 touring with the band Extreme as part of a travelling version of the Rock 'n Roll Fantasy Camp.
 Live dates in the U.S. in December 2008 were followed by the band's first European tour in several years in early 2009.

-Molken Music, an independent label started by Wally Farkas (ex- Galactic Cowboys) in 2005, has released several titles by King's X and its members.
+Molken Music, an independent label started by Wally Farkas (ex-Galactic Cowboys) in 2005, has released several titles by King's X and its members.
 Live & Live Some More, a live concert recorded during the Dogman tour, is available there as well as demo compilations, rehearsal tapes, and other items.
 The label released the band's first live DVD, Gretchen Goes to London in November 2008.
 It was a live concert filmed in London in 1990.
 On January 22, 2009, their concert at the Electric Ballroom in Camden, London, was filmed and released as a live DVD and CD entitled Live Love in London.

-On February 26, 2012, Jerry Gaskill suffered a major heart attack, temporarily stopping the band's touring schedule.
+On February 26, 2012, the 55-year-old Jerry Gaskill suffered a major heart attack, temporarily stopping the band's touring schedule.
 He was on a ventilator for several days while also suffering from pneumonia.
 In response, King's X compiled an exclusive live release from their archives entitled Burning Down Boston: Live at The Channel 6.12.91.
 The proceeds from the release went directly to Gaskill to help him offset his medical expenses.
 Gaskill posted a video message on Facebook on April 4, 2012, thanking everyone who had supported him during his illness.

 The band went back to touring until Gaskill suffered another heart attack while recovering from a "scheduled minor procedure" on September 12, 2014, requiring him to undergo double-bypass surgery.
 King's X subsequently canceled all scheduled concerts, and announced an indefinite hiatus.